We resize images for the web because we want to help images to download quickly for website visitors.

 On mobile websites, the image usually spans the full width of the screen.
 They stack on top of the text.

-Mobile users have become very used to scrolling quickly down long, mobile-friendly web pages.
+Mobile visitors have become very used to scrolling quickly down long, mobile-friendly web pages.

 For a mobile device, a very good width for an image is 640 pixels.
 We saw that size on the web page earlier.
 The height can be anything you like.